kbuntrock/openapi-maven-plugin/README.md

 The openapi maven plugin analyse Rest controller java classes and generate the corresponding openapi 3.0.3 documentation.
 It supports Spring MVC, Javax RS and Jakarta RS annotations.

+It is compatible from jdk8 to at least jdk17 (IT tests are run on jdk8, jdk11 and jdk17).

 The plugin generate the documentation using the compiled classes + the source code of the project.

 Doing this process during the building phase of a project has several advantages compared to other methods: